Insidium/RGB-Colour-Picker/README.md

 Hello World!

 This is a web based guessing game using the RGB colour index.
-Players consider the red, green and blue saturations (as indicated in the heading - RGB(X, X, X)) and select which tile they believe shows the correct RBG colour.
+Players consider the red, green and blue saturations (as indicated in the heading - RGB(X, X, X)) and select which tile they believe shows the correct RGB colour.

 There is an 'Easy Mode' (3 tiles) and a 'Hard Mode' (6 tiles).
 The player can also choose to reset the tiles to new colours should they not like the range.